 The body politic metaphor has a long history stretching from antiquity to the present, across cultures from Western Europe to East Asia.
 No wonder, then, the body politic metaphor has attracted scholarly attention not only from metaphor scholars but also from historians, political scientists, literary scholars and others.
 The colloquium will examine various aspects of the metaphorical discourse on the body politic from multi-disciplinary perspectives.
 The diachronic and cross-cultural approach to the body politic metaphor in this colloquium aims to enhance our global understanding of a metaphorical dimension of contemporary political discourse./p>

 - Professor Andreas Musolff (University of East Anglia)

 - Professor Roslyn Frank (University of Iowa)

 Call for Papers

 We welcome papers that discuss any aspects of the body politic metaphor: the cross-domain mapping between the body and the political community such as the state, the country, the empire, the nation and the like.

 Abstracts of approx. 200 words for 20-minute papers may be submitted to firstname.lastname@example.org until 15 June 2019.

-More information will be available on the colloquium website (in construction).
+More information is available on the colloquium website.